hdShang/arxiv-daily/docs/cs-CV/2025-11-27/papers/251122459v1-gaussians-on-fire-high-frequency-reconstruction-of-flames.md

 ---
 layout: default
-title: Gaussians on Fire: High-Frequency Reconstruction of Flames
+title: "Gaussians on Fire: High-Frequency Reconstruction of Flames"
 ---

 # Gaussians on Fire: High-Frequency Reconstruction of Flames